War movie review: Hrithik Roshan starrer is flashy but familiar

 The chief trouble with War is that all the space is divvied up between Hrithik and Tiger, and they are so busy strutting across the screen, in all their glory, so ripped, so brawny, that the poor baddies don’t really get a chance.
 Not one scary villain who sends the shivers down our spines?
 Then the spies might as well be playing ring-around-the-roses with each other.

 Scads full of cash must have been needed to take the cast from as diverse places as Portugal to Sydney to Kerala, and there’s no stinting there.
 But a story with freshness and zing?
 Missing in action.
+It talks of the ‘desh ke dushman’ as did movies of the 70s and 80s; dated dialogues which combine ‘musalmaan’ and ‘vatanparasti’ only add to the casual bigotry which is becoming common parlance these days.

 The girls, Vaani Kapoor as a lissome dancer, and Anupriya Goenka as an ace code-cracker, get some air-time, but it’s the boys who have all the fun: falling off choppers, vrrroooming in fast cars, diving off bridges, getting in some bloody fisticuff-time.
 Shroff shouldn’t ever team up with Roshan again though; on his own, Tiger is a dream dancer with jaw-dropping moves, and can take on five hundred armed desperadoes; when Hrithik is around, he recedes into the background.

 The last time Hrithik looked as sexy, was in Dhoom 2 ( 2006), also a Yash Raj film.
 The golden streaks have been replaced with a bit of grey at the temples, but the bronzed cheekbones decorated with a few fetching scars, is full eye-candy.
-I am not revealing anything by telling you that War looks all set to be a franchise: next time maybe go full comic-book?
+I am not revealing anything by telling you that War looks all set to be a franchise: next time maybe go full comic-book silly?
 Now that’s a spy I will buy.